CacahueteSansSel/leterminal/README.md

 ## Building instructions

+*Note : the terminal does not support the simulator*

 ### As a "*subfirmware*"
 If you want to use *let* as a "subfirmware" (kind of a firmware in a firmware), follow these steps :